IsaraTillekeratne/IsaraTillekeratne/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an embedded system project
 - 🌱 I’m currently learning new technologies in software development👀
 - 📫 Feel free to reach me about new projects😎
 - ⚡ Fun fact: I'm interested in singing, dancing in my free time😃🎶